 Instead of fiction, why not try and tell a story from your life or about yourself?
 Change the names, and perhaps the events, and bring your best “true” stories to life.

 You don’t have to hop on a plane!
-Thanks to technology, you can find some extraordinary places on websites like Bored Panda, or do a quick search on Google Maps and simply look around.
+Thanks to technology, you can find some extraordinary places or do a quick search on Google Maps and simply look around.
 Use what you see as an inspiration for your story and remember – there are no limits.
 A picture is worth a thousand words.

 3. Use your spam mail.